ccontrols/structured-types/packages/api-docs/README.md

 ## Sections

-You can show/hide or provide custom configuration for the documentation sections.
+You can show/hide or provide a custom configuration for the documentation sections.

 ![sections](https://github.com/ccontrols/structured-types/raw/master/packages/api-docs/sections.jpg)